FranBlake89/FranBlake89/README.md

 Hello!
 I'm Francisco Castillo, a passionate computer programming student who finds joy in embracing new technologies and crafting web applications.

-🌱 From sowing seeds in agricultural fields to cultivating code in the digital world, I'm on a journey of growth, learning, and contribution.🌱

-## 🌐 What I've Been Up To

-- 🌎 My goal is to code for open source projects and solve problems from the real world.
-- 🔭 I’m seeking an internship opportunity where I can apply my programming skills and learn from experienced developers.

 ## 📚 Sharing knowledge

  I enjoy giving back to the community by offering assistance on technical forums: